Dr Arwa Abugable

 Future research vision

 Abugable's future research aims to further investigate the mechanisms by which DNA breaks occur in the non-coding regions of the genome and the effect of these breaks on processes such as DNA repair and transcription.
-This is particularly important as defects in the repair of these breaks has been implicated in various neurological disorders.
+This is particularly important as defects in the repair of these breaks have been implicated in various neurological disorders.
 Hence, investigating how these breaks are formed and repaired would pave the way for enhancing our understanding of the underlying mechanisms of neurological disorders when proteins implicated in the repair of these breaks are non-functional.
-This opens the door to identify potential diagnostic biomarkers and therapeutic options for these neurological disorders.
+This opens the door to identifying potential diagnostic biomarkers and therapeutic options for these neurological disorders.

 Key publications